 Using the same example as your friend who is nervous about an appointment, here is how you can pray for her:

 “Dear Lord, I want to bring my friend to you right now.
 I know that she is not feeling well and worry is taking a lot of her emotional energy.
 I pray that You will give her special peace in the midst of her crisis; draw close to her.
-Give her confidence that healing will come.
-I pray that that You will give her doctor special insight and wisdom during this upcoming appointment.
+Give her the confidence that healing will come.
+I pray that You will give her doctor special insight and wisdom during this upcoming appointment.
 Show them how to treat her to relieve the pain and bring healing.
 I remember the portion of Isaiah 53:3 that says, ‘…by his wounds we are healed’.
 I believe you, God will heal the sick!
-Thank-you in advance for what You will do!
+Thank you in advance for what You will do!
 Amen”.